 The first Detroit Electronic Music Festival was held in 2000, established by Carol Marvin and her company, Pop Culture Media.
 Marvin had previously been a sponsorship organizer for the Ford Detroit International Jazz Festival and Detroit-Montreux Jazz Festival, and was a producer of the 1993 Michigan State Fair.

+The DEMF was intended to give Detroit and its overlooked history of electronic music major exposure both locally and nationally.
 Carl Craig, hired by Carol Marvin to act as "Artistic Director", booked a diverse range of the talent, from big internationally recognized names to lesser-known local talent.
 Patterned on high-profile dance music festivals in Europe, the DEMF had free admission and attracted many international attendees.

-Hart Plaza in downtown Detroit, and has been sanctioned and financially supported by the City of Detroit.
+Each festival has been held at Hart Plaza in downtown Detroit, and has been sanctioned and financially supported by the City of Detroit.
 The city's support for the festival has been seen by many as the first high-profile acknowledgment and celebration of the city as the birthplace of techno music.

 The Festival continued through 2006, 2007, and 2008 and has become successful enough that it is again confirmed for 2009.